zff-team/zff-rs/README.md

 - The integrity of the stored data can optionally be ensured by using cryptographic hash values.
 The available hash algorithms are listed in the [hash types](https://github.com/ph0llux/zff/wiki/Zff-layout#hash-types-flag) section.
 - The authenticity of the data can be additionally ensured by digital signatures.
 The asymmetric signature algorithm __Ed25519__ is used for this purpose.
 - The stored data is organized in small chunks.
-Above mentioned compression, encryption and signature methods are applied to each chunk separatly.
-This makes it possible to access a corresponding part of the data in real time and not to have to decompress or decrypt the complete image first.
+Above mentioned compression, encryption and signature methods are applied to each chunk separately.
+This makes it possible to access a corresponding part of the data in real time without the need to decompress or decrypt the complete image first.
 Authenticity verification can also be applied to individual chunks and does not have to be applied to the entire image.
 - Modular design that promises high maintainability and scalability.